pnnl/tesp/examples/ieee8500/README.md

 In order to plot results from the JSON files, Python 3 and the matplotlib package can be used:

-1. "python glm_dict.py IEEE_8500" will create circuit metadata for plotting.
+1. "python3 glm_dict.py IEEE_8500" will create circuit metadata for plotting.
+On Windows, use "python" instead of "python3".

-2. "python process_gld.py IEEE_8500 &" will plot various metrics when the simulation finishes.
+2. "python3 process_gld.py IEEE_8500 &" will plot various metrics when the simulation finishes.
+On Windows, use "python" instead of "python3".

-3. "python process_voltages.py IEEE_8500 &" will plot all meter voltages on the same graph.
+3. "python3 process_voltages.py IEEE_8500 &" will plot all meter voltages on the same graph.
+On Windows, use "python" instead of "python3".

 Alternatively, you can insert "recorders" into IEEE_8500.glm, which will create CSV files for plotting and post-processing.
 The simulation takes longer with CSV file output.